IRANWEBFA/InstagramUnfollowers/README.md

 ## 📌 Overview

-**Instagram Unfollowers** is a JavaScript-based tool that runs entirely inside your **browser DevTools Console**.
+**Instagram Unfollowers** is a JavaScript tool that runs fully inside the **browser DevTools Console**.
-It scans your followings and identifies accounts that do *not* follow you back, with optional one-click unfollowing.
+It scans your following list and identifies accounts that do **not follow you back**, with optional bulk unfollow features.

+> ⚠️ **Note:**
-> ⚠️ *Note:* This tool is not affiliated with Instagram.
+> This tool is for educational purposes only and is not affiliated with Instagram.
-> Use responsibly.
-Too many actions can cause temporary blocks.

 ---

-## 📁 Project Structure
+## 📂 Project Structure

 ```
 InstagramUnfollowers/
 ├── src/
-│   └── instagram-unfollowers.js        (Editable full source code)
+│   └── instagram-unfollowers.js        (Clean source code)
 ├── dist/
-│   └── instagram-unfollowers.min.js    (Minified for console usage)
+│   └── instagram-unfollowers.min.js    (Minified version for console)
 ├── assets/
+│   ├── logo.svg
-│   └── logo.svg                        (Project logo)
+│   └── banner-gradient.svg
 ├── LICENSE
 └── README.md
 ```